nep-pack/NonlinearEigenproblems.jl/README.md

+# NEP-PACK

 This package is a first alpha version of methods for nonlinear eigenvalue problems in julia.

+# How to use it?

+The user documentation is available on github pages: https://nep-pack.github.io/nep-pack-alpha/

+# Developers

 Core developers (alphabetical): Elias Jarlebring (www.math.kth.se/~eliasj), Giampaolo Mele (www.math.kth.se/~gmele), Emil Ringh (www.math.kth.se/~eringh), Parikshit Upadhyaya (https://www.kth.se/profile/pup/).
 Thanks to A Koskela for involvement in initial version of the software.

-The user documentation is available on github pages: https://nep-pack.github.io/nep-pack-alpha/

 Links below are developer info on KTH. we will migrate them soon: